|7 Most Endangered|

 (Listed alphabetically by country)

 Roman Amphitheatre of Durrës in ALBANIA

-Due to its late discovery, the monument has endured chaotic urban planning, which affects its structure, and has suffered from continued deterioration.
+Due to its late discovery, the monument has endured chaotic urban planning, which has affected its structure, and it has suffered from continued deterioration.
 The major challenge is therefore to ensure its successful integration into the urban fabric of Durrës.
-This heritage gem is also threatened by lack of financial resources, natural causes and neglect.
-Encouraging current research projects and raising public awareness about the exceptional value of this amphitheatre are steps to be urgently undertaken.
+This heritage gem is also threatened by a lack of financial resources, natural causes and neglect.
+Encouraging current research projects and raising public awareness about the exceptional value of this amphitheatre are steps which need to be taken urgently.